General Overview

 SOA Integration

-For all of the above components there is a common administration, and through the administrator interface we can control the AMX platform, AMX BPM, sample applications and organizational models.
+For all of the above components, there is a common administration, and through the administrator interface, we can control the AMX platform, AMX BPM, sample applications, and organizational models.
 By selecting a particular AMX BPM application through the administrator, we can see the underlying components as well as all of the public services available.

 To be able to complete the BPM lifecycle next we need to monitor the performance of the deployed process, including user performance or any other parameters of value for the business.
 AMX BPM can record its activity and generate events when doing that.
-Client applications or external product (like TIBCO Spotfire) can access that data and get information on all managed objects like processes or work items.
-Additionally TIBCO BPM provides various measures that can be queried to obtain statistical information about resources and process performance or business data.
+Client applications or external products (like TIBCO Spotfire) can access that data and get information on all managed objects like processes or work items.
+Additionally, TIBCO BPM provides various measures that can be queried to obtain statistical information about resources and process performance or business data.
 Operations managers for example can use the resource statistics data to restructure a company department to increase staff efficiency.
-In the UC example we can get the total number of process instances by their current status, arranged by hours or days, over a specific period of time.
+In the UC example, we can get the total number of process instances by their current status, arranged by hours or days, over a specific period of time.
 Using this info we can detect a bottleneck for example, and redesign that part of the process.

-With all of the above functionalities it is clear that AMX BPM is designed to cover the entire process lifecycle including people and technology, therefor TIBCO BPM can be evidently categorized as a complete BPMS Solution.
+With all of the above functionalities, it is clear that AMX BPM is designed to cover the entire process lifecycle including people and technology, therefor TIBCO BPM can be evidently categorized as a complete BPMS Solution.

 Conclusion